Anyone who has gone through breast cancer treatment has probably thought at some point: Is the disease gone for good?

 While scientists work toward better tests, your everyday habits may make a difference.
 For instance, you can exercise and stay at a healthy weight to help lower your odds of a recurrence, Comen says.

 It’s also important to work with your doctor to fully understand what your risk is and what that means.
 Keep in mind that the risk of cancer coming back is different from survival rates.
-For example, a woman who finds out she has breast cancer, goes through treatment, and then has a recurrence 2 years after her original diagnosis may still go on to live for decades, if the recurrence is found early.
+For example, a woman who finds out they have breast cancer, goes through treatment, and then has a recurrence 2 years after their original diagnosis may still go on to live for decades, if the recurrence is found early.

 So keep up with all your follow-up appointments -- and if you have questions or concerns, ask.

 “Doctor-patient communication with respect to understanding one’s individual risk of recurrence is key to helping patients make informed decisions about their treatment,” Comen says.
 “Dealing with a breast cancer diagnosis can be very confusing and scary for patients.
 It’s essential that they feel able to talk to their doctors about their fears.”